Pastifier/psniff/README.md

 - Hash table design and collision resolution strategies
 - Performance optimization in real-time processing systems
 - System resource management and proper cleanup

-I'm particularly proud of the audit thread implementation, which efficiently cleans up inactive connections without wasting CPU cycles.
-The condition variable signaling mechanism ensures that the thread only wakes up when needed, balancing responsiveness with efficiency.

-Moving forward, I plan to extend pSniff with more protocol analyzers and visualization tools.
-The solid foundation of multi-threaded packet processing and connection tracking provides an excellent platform for these future enhancements.